Login

 • HARMING WORKS OF ART The challenges of contemporary conceptions of the artwork

-Kapelouzou, Iris Stavroula, 2010, Thesis, HARMING WORKS OF ART The challenges of contemporary conceptions of the artwork PhD thesis, Royal College of Art.
+Kapelouzou, Iris Stavroula, 2010, Thesis, HARMING WORKS OF ART The challenges of contemporary conceptions of the artwork PhD thesis, School of Arts & Humanities.

 Abstract or Description: